semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ]
 ```

-This change allows docker to find the package when building.
-Without this change, if you create a pull request you will see a CI job called `build docker image` fail with a `ModuleNotFoundError`, indicating that it is unable to find your package.
+This change makes your package a dependency of published Semgrep.
+Without this change, if you create a pull request, the CI job called `build docker image` fails with a `ModuleNotFoundError`, indicating that it is unable to find your package.

 ## Troubleshooting